Tips and Tricks

 Mona Lisa Odorless Paint Thinner

-I use this to thin all non-acrylic weathering products, including washes, filters and pigments.
-It will not affect underlying paint.
-It comes in several sizes and can be found at Home Depot, Benjamin Franklin’s or Michaels.
+I use this to thin all non-acrylic (‘distillate’) weathering products, including washes, filters and pigments.
+It is very gentle - will not affect underlying paint, no matter what it is.
+Mona Lisa comes in several sizes and can be found at Benjamin Franklin’s, Michaels, or similar store.

 -